MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-adaptive-dialog-Triggers.md

 ##### OnConversationUpdateActivity

 The `OnConversationUpdateActivity` trigger is one of the triggers that enable you to handle an _activity received_ event.
-The `OnConversationUpdateActivity` trigger will only fire when the following condition is met: _ActivityTypes.ConversationUpdate_.
+The `OnConversationUpdateActivity` trigger will only fire when the following condition is met: _ActivityTypes.conversationUpdate_.

 The following code snippet demonstrates how you can create an `OnConversationUpdateActivity` trigger: